MyIntervals/emogrifier/README.md

   well, even if inline and prefer HTML attributes.
 This function allows you to put properties such as height, width, background color and font color in your CSS while the transformed content will have all the available HTML tags set.
+  This option will be removed in Emogrifier 3.0.

 ## Installing with Composer